 Nowadays, a personal computer is a household necessity.
-You probably spend a lot of time using them, and they hold information you need.
-No surprise that BlackBerry works hand in hand with your PC.
-The USB cable that comes with your BlackBerry Bold does more than just charge your device.
+You probably spend a lot of time using one, and it holds information you need.
+No surprise that BlackBerry works hand in hand with your PC and Mac.
+The USB cable that comes with your BlackBerry Curve does more than just charge your device.

-Part V helps you use your PC connection with the help of BlackBerry Desktop Manager (BDM) and all the utilities that come with it.
-For instance, in Chapter 15, you find how to sync your device with the personal information manager (PIM) data that you keep in your PC.
-You can also read Chapter 17 for directions about switching from another device (even a non-BlackBerry device) to a new BlackBerry Bold.
-For example, you find out how to import your contact list into your new BlackBerry Bold.
+Part V helps you use your PC connection with the help of BlackBerry Desktop Manager and all the utilities that come with it.
+For instance, in Chapter 16, you find how to sync your device with the personal information manager (PIM) data that you keep in your PC.
+You can also read Chapter 17 for directions about switching from another device (even a non-BlackBerry device) to a new BlackBerry Curve.
+For example, you find out how to import your contacts list into your new BlackBerry Curve.
 Chapter 18 tells you how to protect your data.
-Last, Chapter 19 talks about installing new applications to your BlackBerry Bold with the help of your PC.
+Last, Chapter 19 talks about installing new applications on your BlackBerry Curve with the help of your PC.